tanvi-orcl/fpp-ansible/README.md

-# Ansible for Databases
+# Ansible for FPP

-This ansible project allows for FPP execution for Fiserv.
+This ansible project allows for Fleet Patching and Provisioning automation.

-## Getting Started

 ## Playbook Execution